 - Preference will be given to learners from public Institutions of higher learning.
 Private Institutions of higher learning will only be considered if the qualification applied for is not available at public institutions, and there is evidence of such.

 In allocating Discretionary Grant funds, CATHSSETA prioritises PIVOTAL programmes (80% of fund allocation).
-The proportion of funds allocated to different categories will be determined by the Accounting Authority by taking into account the priorities for the year as set out in the SSP and the APP of the CATHSSETA.
+The Accounting Authority will determine the proportion of funds allocated to different categories by considering the priorities for the year as set out in the SSP and the APP of the CATHSSETA.

-Doing something unique and vital to development but don’t conform to the above?
+Doing something unique and vital to development but not conforming to the above?

-Non PIVOTAL programmes are those programmes aimed at developing the SETA sectors in accordance with SETA priorities, as outlined in Sector Skills Plans and Annual Performance Plans.
+Non-PIVOTAL programmes are those programmes aimed at developing sectors under SETA priorities, as outlined in Sector Skills Plans and Annual Performance Plans.

-Non PIVOTAL programmes include career guidance, sector conferences, sector research, TVET Capacity Building and Public Service Training, development of skills centres and other such non-credit bearing interventions that impact on the sector skills agenda.
+Non-PIVOTAL programmes include career guidance, sector conferences, sector research, TVET Capacity Building and Public Service Training, development of skills centres and other such non-credit bearing interventions that impact the sector skills agenda.
 Non-PIVOTAL programmes are funded through Special Projects.

 Stakeholders eligible to apply for Discretionary Grants typically include:

-Government departments, state owned entities and other organs of state;
+- Government departments, state-owned entities and other organs of the state;